aws-samples/swift-chat/README.md

 - Cross-platform support (Android, iOS, macOS)
 - Tablet-optimized for iPad and Android tablets
 - Fast launch and responsive performance
-- Multiple AI model support and switching
+- Multiple AI model support and switching (Amazon Bedrock, Ollama, DeepSeek and OpenAI, New feature from v1.10.0 🎉)
 - Fully Customizable System Prompt Assistant (New feature from v1.9.0 🎉)

 **Supported Features For Amazon Nova**